mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 ## B. The PAV algorithm
-- [Overview] It is a better binning strategy than the current equal-sized bin histogram approach

 So far the `Tradeoff` class evaluates CCD, LLR and ROC from the histogram counts.
-Though histograms make sense to estimate the probability functions (pdf, cdf, 1-cdf) that underpin these evaluation frameworks, software libraries do not use histograms.
+Though histograms make sense to estimate the probability functions - pdf, cdf, 1-cdf - that underpin these evaluation frameworks, software libraries do not use histograms.
 Popular implementations like R's [ROCR](http://ipa-tys.github.io/ROCR/) or python's [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) construct the ROC curve by counting fpr and tpr for every score threshold.
 This results in thinner intervals and more evaluation points[^f2].

 One issue with histograms is to define the bin width.
 If the bins are too wide, the optimal cutoff may be lost inside a bin, resulting in a higher expected risk.
 Would it make sense to select smaller intervals?
 I plot the results of very thin intervals below.
 The LLR curve goes up and down, i.e. is not a [monotonous function](https://mathworld.wolfram.com/MonotonicFunction.html) of scores, and the ROC curve now has a steppy pattern, i.e. is not [convex](https://en.wikipedia.org/wiki/Convex_set).